 on a single subject without diversion or distraction is a hallmark of the superior

-thinking about getting from where he is to where he wants to go.
-The creative thinker,
+his thinking about getting from where he is to where he wants to go.
+The creative

-however, tends to remain very flexible and open to a variety of ways of approaching
+thinker, however, tends to remain very flexible and open to a variety of ways of

-the problem.
-The average person has a tendency to leap to conclusions and determine
+approaching the problem.
+The average person has a tendency to leap to conclusions

-that there is only one way to achieve a particular goal.
-The superior thinker, on
+and determine that there is only one way to achieve a particular goal.
+The superior

-the other hand, tends to be more patient and willing to consider a variety of options
+thinker, on the other hand, tends to be more patient and willing to consider a variety

 the speed with which you move from where you are to your destination.
 This limiting